ajmatson/ChaCrypt/README.md

 ### Prerequisites

-All pre-reqisits are written in the script to pull/install.
+All prerequisites are written in the script to pull/install.